R4YLx/R4YLx/README.md

 - ⚡ Fun fact: Red pandas are not related to regular pandas. 🐼

 ## 📖Learing:
-- TypeScript
+- Everything about React, Next.js & TypeScript
-- Firebase Firestore
-- Firebase Storage
-- Redux

 <!--
 **R4YLx/R4YLx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.